nikolastas/Software-Engineering-NTUA-2020-2021/cli/README.md

 se2164 logout
 ```
 ### 7. passesperstation
+❗Format parameter required .

 This command is used to show statistics data .
+It returns a json object :
+{
+Station : String,
+StationOperator : String,
+RequestTimestamp : String,
+PeriodFrom : String,
+PeriodTo : String,
+NumberOfPasses : Integer,
+PassesList : List
+[ PassIndex : Integer, PassID : String, PassTimeStamp : String, VehicleID : String, TagProvider : String, PassType : string, PassCharge : Float ]
+}
+The format parameter is used to determine in what format the user of cli wants the returned object.
+If the CLI user selects the json format as output it will print the json object and NOT save it localy.
+If the CLI user selects the CSV format the CLI will automaticaly create a csv file with the same name as the comand used and store the return data there.
 Example:
 ```
 se2164 passesperstation -s AO01 -df 20210301 -dt 20210601 -f json
 ```
 ### 8. passesanalysis
+❗Format parameter required .
 This command is used to show statistics data .
+It returns a json object based on the parameters you gave.
+{
+op1_ID: String,
+op2_ID : String,
+RequestTimestamp : String,
+PeriodFrom : String,
+PeriodTo : String,
+NumberOfPasses : Integer,
+PassesList : [ PassIndex : Integer, PassID : String, StationID : String, TimeStamp : String, VehicleID : String, PassCharge : Float ]
+}
+The format parameter is used to determine in what format the user of cli wants the returned object.
+If the CLI user selects the json format as output it will print the json object and NOT save it localy.
+If the CLI user selects the CSV format the CLI will automaticaly create a csv file with the same name as the comand used and store the return data there.
 Example:
 ```
 se2164 passesanalysis -o aodos -O egnatia -df 20210301 -dt 20210601 -f csv
 ```
 ### 9. passescost
+❗Format parameter required .
 This command is used to show statistics data .
+Returns a json object:
+{
+op1_ID: String,
+op2_ID : String,
+RequestTimestamp : String,
+PeriodFrom : String,
+PeriodTo : String,
+NumberOfPasses : Integer,
+PassesCost : Float
+}
+The format parameter is used to determine in what format the user of cli wants the returned object.
+If the CLI user selects the json format as output it will print the json object and NOT save it localy.
+If the CLI user selects the CSV format the CLI will automaticaly create a csv file with the same name as the comand used and store the return data there.
 Example:
 ```
 se2164 passescost -o aodos -O egnatia -df 20210301 -dt 20210601 -f csv
 ```
 ### 10. chargesby
+❗Format parameter required .
 This command is used to show statistics data .
+Returns a json object like so:
+{
+op_ID: String,
+RequestTimestamp : String,
+PeriodFrom : String,
+PeriodTo : String,
+PPOList:
+[ VisitingOperator : String, NumberOfPasses : Integer, PassesCost : Float ]
+}
+The format parameter is used to determine in what format the user of cli wants the returned object.
+If the CLI user selects the json format as output it will print the json object and NOT save it localy.
+If the CLI user selects the CSV format the CLI will automaticaly create a csv file with the same name as the comand used and store the return data there.
 Example:
 ```
 se2164 chargesby -o aodos -df 20200112 -dt 20200116 -f json